Bikudebug/tennis_action_recognisation/README.md

 - player selection and tracking
 - 2D human pose extraction
 - supervised tennis action recognition
-- motion-proxy analysis from pose
+- motion analysis from pose
 - explained visualization videos for qualitative review

 The current project is focused on tennis actions such as: